franzpisto/franzpisto/content/about.md

 I started [Stintup.com](https://www.stintup.com/) and it was my job during universities years.
 Thanks to Stintup I traveled a lot, both for business reasons and just for passion.
 I visited more than 25 countries, I achieved press membership in MWC Barcelona, Geneva International Motor Show, AME Padua, EXPO 2015 and many other events.

+**Now I just want to share with you my experience:**

+1. **Write article, blog posts, review and guide SEO-ready for you**
-**Now I just want to share with you my experience, building a nice and fast website that can help you to achieve your next objectives too**.
+2. **Building a nice and fast website that can help you to achieve your next objectives**

 ## My studies and the passion for Finance